 Chickasaw Cultural Center

-Next the Chickasaw Cultural Center blew my family away.
-With an extensive tribal cultural center across 184 acres, kids have lots of space to explore.
+During my trip to Southern Oklahoma, the Chickasaw Cultural Center blew my family away.
+With an extensive cultural center across 184 acres, kids have lots of space to explore and learn about the Chickasaw people.

-With facilities that include the Chikasha Inchokka’ Traditional Village, it hosts reenactments and living history demonstrations.
-During our visit, we watched a stomp dance along with traditionally-dressed docents demonstrate Chickasaw crafts and agriculture.
+With facilities that include the Chikasha Inchokka’ Traditional Village, visitors can see reenactments and living history demonstrations.
+During our visit, we watched a stomp dance along with traditionally-dressed docents demonstrate Chickasaw crafts and agriculture techniques.

-Along with the village, I found a café, a gift shop, a fine art gallery along with a lake that kids can feed the fish.
+Along with the village, the Chickasaw Cultrual Center features a café, a gift shop, a fine art gallery along with a lake that kids can feed the fish.
 Such a beautiful facility that must be explored to appreciate.

 Chickasaw National Recreation Area